 4. Assets are disbursed per the decedent’s wishes expressed in the will or, without a will, according to the state’s intestate succession laws.

-How a Middletown Agent Can Help You in Dealing with Probate
+How a Springboro Agent Can Help You in Dealing with Probate

 Now, that seems fairly straightforward and pretty simple, and often it is.
 But if you are in fact dealing with probate, most experts advise using an agent well versed in the probate process for two very good reasons: probate sales required specialized knowledge and scams abound.